-Associates may elect Voluntary Term Life insurance through Reliance Standard.
+Associates may elect voluntary term life insurance through Reliance Matrix (formerly Reliance Standard).
 Contributions are taken on a post-tax basis.
-Voluntary Term Life Insurance is portable but not permanent.
-Term Life insurance does not accrue a cash value and the benefit reduces by 50% at age 70.
+Voluntary term life insurance is portable but not permanent.
+Term life insurance does not accrue a cash value and the benefit reduces by 50% at age 70.

-Associates may purchase Term Life insurance for their spouse in increments of $10,000 to a maximum of $380,000.
-Coverage amounts for spouses are limited to 100% of the associate coverage amount.
-Guaranteed Issue coverage is available for newly eligible spouses in the amount of $100,000.
-Any late enrollments, any increases over $10,000 (allowed at Annual Enrollment) or amounts over $100,000 will be subject to E of I. All elections are subject to E of I for late enrollees.
+Associates may purchase term life insurance for their spouse in increments of $10,000 to a maximum of $380,000.
+Coverage amounts for spouses are limited to 100% of the associate’s combined coverage amount (basic life and voluntary associate term life).
+Guaranteed issue coverage is available for newly eligible spouses in the amount of $100,000.
+All late enrollee elections are subject to E of I.

-Associates may elect Voluntary Term AD&D insurance through Reliance Standard.
+Associates may elect voluntary term AD&D insurance through Reliance Matrix.
 Contributions are on a post-tax basis.